Inside Alhambra Bracelet

 Best choice: 5 Motif or 6 Motif

-- Larger visual mass maintains proportion
+- larger visual mass maintains proportion

-- Bracelet does not feel lost or underpowered
+- bracelet doesn’t feel lost or underpowered

 Practical Wearing Notes

-- Always allow 1–1.5 cm of ease for natural movement
+- always allow 1–1.5 cm of ease for natural movement

 source: marie claire korea

-Choosing the 4-Motif: What to Consider
+Choosing the 4-Motif | What to Consider

 @vancleefarpels.community / Instagram